tonycoco/biznz/PART_2.md

     ember --help
     ember generate --help

-### Add-Ons

-We need to add in Ember Data.
-The Ember CLI makes this easy with add-ons (Read: ["Introducing Ember CLI Addons" by Robert Jackson](http://reefpoints.dockyard.com/2014/06/24/introducing_ember_cli_addons.html)).
-Install the Ember Data add-on...

-    npm install --save-dev ember-cli-ember-data

-Now, go ahead and reboot that `ember server`.
-Kill the process with `CTRL+C`.
-Again...

-    ember server

 ## Ember Data

 To get Ember Data to communicate with our [Rails API from Part 1](PART_1.md) we need to set up a few things.
 Use the CLI to generate an adapter...